SpitFire19/internship-borelli/README.md

 ## General workflow
-Move into the project folder the perform:
+Move into the project folder then perform:

 ```
 mkdir build